- Dinosaurs in Antarctica

 Sir Richard Owen coined the word, “dinosaurus” 150 years ago.
 There were 3 genera of such in his time.
 Now there are hundreds of them.

 They first appeared in the Triassic period about 200 million years ago and the ones studied in Antarctica are from about the early Jurassic period some 75 million years ago.

 In Antarctica, the southern Trans-Antarctic range near the Beardmore Glacier has most of the bones.
 There may be other regions but the depth of snow and ice make discovering them virtually impossible.

-Most of the bones found were imbedded in rocks at the 12,500 foot elevation of Beardmore.
-The group collected about 35-40 percent of a complete skeleton belonging to a 20 foot long dinosaur.
+Most of the bones found were embedded in rocks at the 12,500-foot elevation of Beardmore.
+The group collected about 35-40 percent of a complete skeleton belonging to a 20-foot long dinosaur.
 They named it cryolothasaurus (“cryo” for cold; “lotho” for the decorative crest on its head, and “saurus” for lizard.
 They couldn’t name it Antarctisaurus as that was already taken in the 50s by someone in South America not realizing anyone would ever find anything here.
 To name it austrasaurus would give people the impression that the beasts were discovered in Australia.

 They decided it was a therapod which is carnivorous in nature and therapod means “beast foot.”
 This was gotten from the impression their feet left on the ground and from some ankle and foot bones found.

 There is a lot of dinosaur diversity found here in Antarctica.
 Inside the cryolothasaurus was found a beaver’s ancestor’s tooth and the remains of a small herbivore (prosaurapod) that was evolving into a saurapod.